-Before you do a health assessment, you must explain to your patient (or their parent/carer) the health assessment process and benefits.
+Before you do a health assessment, you must explain to your patient, their parent or carer about the:

 Your patient must consent to the health assessment and you must note this on their record.

-The below table lists eligible target groups and how often each type of health assessment can be performed.
+The below table lists eligible target groups and the frequency for each type of health assessment.